SamDuprey/boilermake2024/README.md

 ## How to run:

-### Run with docker (Currently Django and FFmpeg works on docker, but I need to set up docker volumes for the video files):
+### Run with docker:

+- Currently Django and FFmpeg works on docker, but I need to set up docker volumes for the video files

 You will need to create a .env in frontend/ with your own OpenAI API key